 Dispelling Myths About Pennsylvania’s Forests

-There are commonly held myth’s about forests and forestry in Pennsylvania and it is important to dispel these myths so that we can promote sound and sustainable management of those forests.
-David R. Jackson and Sanford S. Smith from Penn State Extension wrote the following article about some of the most common and damaging of these myths and misperceptions.
+There are commonly held myths about forests and forestry in Pennsylvania and it is important to dispel these myths so we can promote sound and sustainable management of those forests.
+Dave Jackson and Sanford (Sandy) Smith from Penn State Extension wrote the following article about some of the most common and damaging of these myths and misperceptions.

 Before reading the article below, there are some differences between Pennsylvania as a whole and southeastern Pennsylvania that are important to point out.
 When talking about southeastern Pennsylvania, we are referring to the William Penn Forest District, which includes Northampton, Lehigh, Berks, Bucks, Montgomery, Lancaster, Chester, Delaware and Philadelphia Counties.
 Pennsylvania’s dominant land use is forest, which covers 59 percent of the state.
 However, in southeastern Pennsylvania forest land covers only 22 percent with only five percent in public forest land.
 Coupled with the fact that Southeastern Pennsylvania is the most populated region of the state means that the forest products industry is smaller than that of other areas of the Commonwealth.

 In southeastern Pennsylvania, 77 percent of forest land is privately owned.
 Education and outreach to these private forest owners is essential to ensure the continuing health of Pennsylvania’s forests.
 Many of these myths need to be dispelled so people can understand that simply loving their forests and leaving them alone is not enough.
 Historic land use, invasive pests and plants, and an overabundance of white-tailed deer are significant barriers to healthy sustainable forests.
-Hands-on management is needed to promote sustainable, healthy forests.
+Hands-on management is needed to provide healthy forests for the future.

 Dispelling Myths About Pennsylvania’s Forests